EternityForest/SG1/README.md

 ### radio.xorshift32()
 Simple non-secure 32 bit random number generator used for internal backoff timings.
 Reseeded automatically, and fast, but not secure.

+### radio.urandom(uint8_t * target, uint8_t len)

+Generate N bytes of theoretically secure-ish entropy, provided the entropy pool has sufficient entropy.
+Small amounts of entropy are added every call, from timing information and RSSI.

+### radio.getEntropy(strength=128)
+Gather entropy from ambient radio noise.
+Takes several seconds.
+Entropy is mostly used for setting random timestamps.

+If you need real security, call this before settime(0).

 ### radio.setTime(int64_t uinxMicros,[trust])

-Set the time to any of 3 different types of value, and mark the time as locally set and therefore trusted.
-At least one node must do this!!
+Set the time, and mark the time as locally set and therefore trusted.
+You must set the clock for things to work!

-If 0, don't change anything. just mark the time.
-If using a random timestamp, it should be negative.
+You can pass the time 0 to set the time to a random timestamp if it is not already set.
+Nodes will figure out for themselves how to connect if all clocks are random, but unset clocks do not work.

+*Note that non-repeating timestamps are very important to making this secure-ish.
+Make sure the pool has entropy before calling this!!!!!!!*

+Passing 0 may take some time(several seconds), as without a unique counter we need to gather strong entropy.

 Otherwise, it should be a UNIX timestamp in microseconds.